 He was a robust, large, and loving dog weighing low to mid 90 pounds.
 As able as he was, he was also the most non-aggressive and docile dog I’ve ever owned.
 I did my very best to keep him happy and make his life complete.
 He did not have much opportunity to hone his hunting skills.

 I do not regret that.
 He became my loving companion.
 I was proud to be his dad.

-I live in southwest Florida and there are a large population of German people that visit, vacation, and live here.
+I live in southwest Florida and there is a large population of German people that visit, vacation and live here.
 As Clyde was larger than AKC standards I suspect he may have had European lineage.
 Nothing more than circumstantial evidence.
 I was not able to get any information from his original owners.

 I should also mention that I got a female Weimaraner companion for Clyde after a couple of years: an AKC Weimaraner from a “backyard breeder” that I bought sight unseen and without seeing her parents.

 I love her dearly but she does not possess the physical or mental qualities that Clyde did.
 No hunting instinct, no guard dog instinct, not fearless, and not very athletic.
 She also was quite smaller than Clyde.
 But I still love Chloe, she was part of our pack.
 She is 9 years old now.